misiektoja/spotify_profile_monitor/docs/usage.md

 Spotify-supplied text (playlist names, track names, artist names, collaborator names and descriptions) that starts with `=`, `+`, `-`, `@`, a tab or a carriage return is written with a leading apostrophe, so opening the export in a spreadsheet cannot evaluate it as a formula.
 The same applies to the per-playlist files produced by `--export-all-playlists`.
 Timestamps and numeric values are unaffected.

+## Unavailable Followers and Followings

+Missing follower or following data is shown as `n/a`.
+It does not replace saved history or trigger removal alerts, including after a restart.
+The first available snapshot establishes a baseline if no history exists.

+An explicit zero count or a valid empty list still uses `FOLLOWERS_FOLLOWINGS_DISAPPEARED_COUNTER` to confirm a disappearance during monitoring.
+Missing responses interrupt that confirmation streak.

 <a id="detection-of-changed-profile-pictures"></a>
 ## Detection of Changed Profile Pictures